 Oxenberg Fine Art is excited and proud to announce it will re-open its gallery doors.
 The gallery has moved to vibrant Wynwood Art District.
 The grand opening reception will feature Cuban-born artist Maggie GÃ©nova-CordovÃ.
 Oxenberg Fine Art will be hosting a grand opening reception for the artist.
 The artist will be in attendance.

 My passion for the Early Renaissance relates to the artistsâ€™ uses of profiles to depict these ladies in what they considered a modest and befitting pose; and the fact that these portraits were usually kept wrapped in fabric, and put away only to be viewed by a selective audience.
 When I work on the Early Italian Renaissance women, it is all about their serene demeanor.
 I refrain from the use of texture, and they are done as monochromatic drawings using only Indian Ink and a splash of Cuban coffee for color.
 The coffee is usually used as a symbolic veil that covers the lady, like the cloth on which these portraits were wrapped during the 1400s.

 In the case of the Spanish Baroque ladies, their cage-like costumes, so befitting of the roles of women during this time, provoke me.
 In those paintings I tend to exaggerate their attire and cage-like effect of both their hair and dresses and often get carried away with their stories.
-I use tremendous amounts of texture and color to execute these paintings.If you love Soul Of Miami, please consider leaving a testimonial.
+I use tremendous amounts of texture and color to execute these paintings.Thank you for using Soul Of Miami!